bleeckerj/blog-tutorial-demo/src/content/blog/2021/02/design-fiction-or-science-fiction.md

 ---

 Apologies again for a brief issue.
-Same excuse as last time — final-final edits on our forthcoming **The Manual of Design Fiction**.
+Same excuse as last time — final-final edits on our forthcoming [The Manual of Design Fiction](https://shop.nearfuturelaboratory.com/products/the-manual-of-design-fiction-paperback).
 I will say that we're all super excited about our forthcoming book, the notes from our trusted early readers are strong, positive and humbling.
 Shortly we'll have more details about the when, where, and how.
 Be well.